openshift/enhancements/enhancements/machine-api/control-plane.md

 	- It let scaling operations proceed only when all etcd members are healthy and all the owned machines have a backed ready node.
 - It ensure even spread of compute resources across failure domains.
 - It removes etcd membership for voluntary machine disruptions (Question: can rather etcd operator somehow handle this?).
-- It owns and ensure safe values for a MHC that monitor its machines.
+- It owns and ensure safe values for a MHC that monitor the Control Plane machines.

 This entity is decoupled and orthogonal to the lifecycle and management of the Control Plane components that it hosts.
 All of these components are expected to keep self managing themselves as the cluster shrink and expand the Control Plane compute resources.